Black vine weevil (Otiorhynchus sulcatus)

 - azadirachtin (Aza-Direct, Neemix and other brands)-Consult label for rate.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.
 Efficacy in the Pacific Northwest is questionable.

-- imidacloprid (Admire Pro and others) at 0.25 lb ai/a for black vine weevil control.
+- imidacloprid (Admire Pro and others) at 0.25 lb ai/A for black vine weevil control.
 PHI 30 days.
 Do not exceed two applications per crop year.
 Make first application post-harvest, when plants are dormant (Nov.
 1 to Mar.
-1); Oregon and Washington 24c labels (OR-050025 and WA-050013) allow postharvest and dormancy applications.
+1).
 A second application can be made post-bloom the following season.
 Follow each application with 0.1 to 0.3 inch of irrigation water.
 Do not apply during bloom or when bees are foraging.
 Note "Bee Advisory Box" and restrictions on the label.
 This treatment is only effective in sandy soils.

-- indoxacarb (Avaunt) at 0.11 lb ai/a.
-PHI 30 days.
+- indoxacarb (Avaunt) at 0.11 lb ai/A. PHI 30 days.
 For adult control apply Avaunt at night at the first indication of adult emergence, usually in early- to mid-June.
 Repeat the applications every 10- to 14-days until adults are no longer obtained by night sweeping.
-Do not exceed 3 applications per season.
+Do not exceed 0.22 lb ai/A for weevil control per year.
 Material is hazardous to bees.